EASY LAPPED ZIPPER CLOSURE for PILLOWS

 Instructions:

 Measure your pillow top.
 Backing pieces will be cut the same width as the pillow top.
 Determine the length of your backing pieces by adding 2" to account for a 1-inch lap.
 This would apply to any size pillow.
-I cut my backing pieces at 18" x 5", and 18" x 15".
+I cut my backing piece at 18" x 20".
+Then I made a slice where I wanted the zipper to go, and cut two sections measuring 18" x 5, and 18" x 15".

 Zig-zag to finish the raw edges and basically baste the zipper to the fabric.